 Step 6 - Deposits & Paying For Treatment

-Step 7 - Admit to treatment
+Step 7 - Admission

 Did you get a booking confirmation, containing the practical details, like date and time you're due to arrive for treatment?
 If not, request one now.